ethedge/1TravelSphere/README.md

 **Definition of done**
 Our definition of done is defined as:
 - All features committed to the sprint are implemented and the the acceptance criteria has been met.
-- Code changes have been reviewed by at least 1  team members, alongside the linter that has been implemented.
+- Code changes have been reviewed by at least 1  team members
 - Code that has passed through the linter